Schmantowski/RedocDemo/docs/FRIDA_PensionInformation_OA3_german/description.md

 <p>The customer also has the option to calculate a selected contract which he can send to the DRI.
 The DRI then asks for the master data of the
-selected contract from the customer portal with the method "requestMasterData(selectedContract, token)" the request contains the selected contract and a token, if this process succeeds the DRI gets returned the master data and uses that data to calculate the pension amout, which then gets returned to the customer.
+selected contract from the customer portal with the method "requestMasterData(selectedContract, token)" the request contains the selected contract and a token, if this process succeeds the DRI gets returned the master data and uses that data to calculate the pension amout, which then gets returned to the customer.</p>

 ## Authentication
 <img src="FRIDA_PensionInformation_OA3_german/resources/Auth_en.png">